 So what exactly is martech?
-Imagine a police officer gauging driver’s speeds on the road using nothing but judgment.
-Now give the officer a radar gun to measure speed.
-The difference is in accuracy is astronomical, and the same thing applies to marketing.
+Imagine a police officer using their own judgment to gauge driver speeds.
+Now instead give the officer a radar gun.
+The difference in accuracy is astronomical.
 Marketing without martech is the equivalent of judging speeds without tools.
-Implement martech and we start to see precise measurements and better marketing decisions.
+Implement martech for precise measurements and better marketing.

 The Changing Landscape of Martech

 Martech necessitates rapid change due to the dynamic environment of websites, search engines, social media, etc. Approach martech cautiously as popular martech tools become obsolete often.
 A good understanding of the current technological landscape – what’s gaining popularity online and what’s faltering – is a huge benefit.
 This alone can lay a base for a company before researching tools using analytics.

 Here’s an important example of how the martech landscape rapidly changes.
 Years ago, Facebook was the social media king for the younger generation.
 That has shifted drastically and so should the marketing approach of companies.
 Martech stacks adapt to the needs of marketers and these change often.

 To have a successful martech stack, businesses need to find the right tools for multiple categories and departments.
 Construct overarching guidelines for what a comprehensive martech stack needs to include.
 This is different from company to company.
 Ensure you create your own outline of necessities rather than emulating someone else’s.